-The University of Kentucky offers a two-year program of learning and practical experience in catheterization and cardiovascular interventions (interventional cardiology).
+The University of Kentucky offers a one-year program of learning and practical experience in catheterization and cardiovascular interventions (interventional cardiology).
 Our mission is to prepare future leaders, investigators, educators and outstanding practitioners who will be able to advance the field, while delivering the highest possible quality of patient care.

 While we recognize a diversity of career paths within the subspecialty, the cornerstone of our program is the pursuit of excellence in teaching, research, and patient care.
 We achieve our mission through a combination of closely supervised individual mentoring and didactic teaching.